 What do you think of this analysis?
 Do you think Epicurus is right in declaring death is nothing to fear?
 Or is the prospect of non-consciousness, of being deprived of experience and time, rightly feared?

-If you’re looking to delve deeper into the teachings of Epicurus, we’ve created a reading list of the best works of and about Epicureanism.
+If you’re looking to delve deeper into the teachings of Epicurus, we’ve created a short Epicureanism explainer, as well as a reading list of the best works of and about Epicureanism.
 Hit the banner below to access it now.

 The Best 5 Books to Read